Thousands bid farewell to Rajabala MLA Azad Zaman - The Shillong Times

 Condoling his death, the Speaker said that Late Dr Azad Zaman would be remembered as a dynamic legislator who dedicated his life in the service of his people.

 “He was an active participant in the proceedings of the house and assembly committees.
-He enriched the house with his vast knowledge and experience,” stated Speaker Metbah Lyngdoh while expressing his condolences to the bereaved family.
+He enriched the house with his vast knowledge and experience,” the Speaker stated while expressing his condolences to the bereaved family.

 Comments are closed.